Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Your tap water tastes or smells like chlorine

-A whole-house filter removes chlorine from every tap, eliminating that chemical taste and pool smell throughout your home
+A whole-house filter removes chlorine from every tap, ending that chemical taste and pool smell throughout your home

-You or your family get dry skin, an itchy scalp, or eczema flare-ups after showering
+You or your family get dry skin, itchy scalp or eczema after showering

-Chlorine and chloramine strip natural oils from skin and hair.
-A whole-house filter treats shower water, too, not just the kitchen tap
+Chlorine and chloramine strip natural oils.
+A whole-house filter treats shower water too, not just the kitchen tap

-A properly installed filter pays for itself within 12–18 months vs bottled water costs, and provides better-quality water
+A properly installed filter pays for itself within a few years vs bottled water, and gives better-quality water

-You live in an older suburb with ageing pipes (pre-1980s homes)
+You live in an older suburb with ageing pipes (pre-1980s)

-A sediment and carbon filter catches rust, pipe scale, and trace metals that enter the water between the treatment plant and your tap
+A sediment and carbon filter catches rust, scale and trace metals picked up between the plant and your tap

-You’re in Melbourne’s western suburbs (Tarneit, Werribee, Point Cook, Truganina, Melton)
+You’re in the western suburbs (Tarneit, Werribee, Point Cook, Truganina, Melton)

-These areas use chloramine, which won’t evaporate like chlorine and requires a specific type of filter for effective removal
+These areas use chloramine, which won’t evaporate like chlorine and needs a specific filter to remove

 You have young children or babies

-Reducing chemical exposure in drinking, cooking, and bathing water gives parents extra peace of mind
+Reducing chemical exposure in drinking, cooking and bathing water gives extra peace of mind

 You want to protect your appliances

-Chlorine corrodes rubber seals and gaskets in hot water systems, dishwashers, and washing machines over time.
-A whole-house filter extends its lifespan
+Chlorine corrodes seals and gaskets in hot water systems, dishwashers and washing machines.
+A whole-house filter extends their life

 You keep fish or aquariums

-Both chlorine and chloramine are toxic to fish.
-A whole-house filter means every tap delivers safe water for aquariums without separate treatment
+Chlorine and chloramine are toxic to fish.
+A whole-house filter means every tap delivers safe water without separate treatment

-The cheapest and easiest time to install filtration is when plumbing is already being worked on
+The cheapest, easiest time to install filtration is while the plumbing is already being worked on

 When You Probably Don't Need a Water Filter

-In the interest of giving you the full picture, here are situations where a water filter may not be necessary:
+In the interest of the full picture, here’s when a filter may not be necessary:

-• You’re happy with the taste of your tap water and don’t notice any chlorine smell
+• You’re happy with the taste and don’t notice any chlorine smell

-• You don’t have skin sensitivity issues, and no one in your household is bothered by shower water
+• No one in your household has skin sensitivity or is bothered by shower water

 • You live in a newer home (post-2000) with modern PEX or copper plumbing in good condition

-• Budget is extremely tight, and you’d rather wait until you’re renovating
+• Budget is very tight and you’d rather wait until you’re renovating

-That said, even in these scenarios, many Melbourne homeowners choose to install a filter simply because they prefer the taste of filtered water, and at $1,100 fully installed, it’s a relatively modest investment for something you use every single day.
+That said, even here many homeowners install a filter simply because they prefer the taste – and at a modest ongoing cost of about $350 every 12–18 months once installed, it’s a small price for something you use every day.

 If You Do Want a Filter, What Type Should You Get?